 Toward Multicultural Coexistence

 While multicultural coexistence is a commendable ideal, the reality often proves challenging.
-Across Japan, language barriers, differences in daily habits — such as religious practices and waste disposal — and racial prejudices contribute to growing tensions.
+Across Japan, language barriers, differences in daily habits — such as religious practices and waste disposal — and prejudices contribute to growing tensions.

 Despite these hurdles, the acceptance of foreign workers is unavoidable as Japan faces a rapidly aging and shrinking population.
 Young Asian workers have become increasingly vital across various sectors, including construction.
 That applies equally, however, to work in convenience stores, caregiving, agriculture, electronics assembly, and food processing.